-The future returns of the Fund, as measured by the Fund's net asset value per unit plus any distributions, are generally dependent upon the performance of the underlying Index (hedged into Australian dollars).
-The Fund's investment objective and strategy remain unchanged, which is to track the performance of the Index (hedged into Australian dollars), plus an interest component, before fees and expenses.
-Accordingly, the future returns of the Fund are primarily dependent on the performance of the Index (hedged into Australian dollars).
+The future returns of the Fund, as measured by the Fund's net asset value per unit plus any distributions, are generally dependent upon the performance of the underlying Index.
+The Fund maintains its investment strategy to provide unitholders with a return that aims to track the performance of the FTSE RAFI US 1000 Index, before taking into account fees and expenses.